Key takeaways

 How to choose a residential access control system

-So now that you know the different types of access control, how do you choose which one to get?
+Now that you know the different types of access control, how do you choose a system?
 You want to invest in a modern system that is scalable, reliable, and easy to manage.
 The best way to do that is with a unified, cloud-based access control system.
 Choose a cloud-based system with convenient hardware, like smart locks and keypads, to offer a hands-free, smartphone-based experience throughout the entire building.

 Key features to look for in a cloud-based access control system: